 The program seeks candidates with excellent foundations in medical physics and strong desires to thrive in military clinical environments.
 The successful candidate is expected to have completed a comprehensive Medical Physics curriculum including some clinical exposure during his/her graduate education.

 Applicants shall have a strong foundation in basic physics.

-This shall be demonstrated either by an undergraduate or graduate degree in physics, or by a degree in an engineering discipline or another of the physical sciences including coursework that is the equivalent of a minor in physics (i.e., one that includes at least three upper-level undergraduate physics courses that would be required for a physics major).
-Additionally, applicants must have graduated from a CAMPEP-accredited graduate program and should be eligible for the ABR Part 1 examination prior to arriving at NMCP.
+- This shall be demonstrated either by an undergraduate or graduate degree in physics, or by a degree in an engineering discipline or another of the physical sciences including coursework that is the equivalent of a minor in physics (i.e., one that includes at least three upper-level undergraduate physics courses that would be required for a physics major). - Applicants must have graduated from a CAMPEP-accredited graduate program and should be eligible for the ABR Part 1 examination prior to arriving at NMCP.
 The program selects residents from all CAMPEP qualified applicants; however, due to limited faculty staffing, candidates possessing a Ph.D. in physics or a related discipline who need a certificate program to meet the didactic requirements necessary to enter a CAMPEP accredited residency program cannot currently be accommodated.
-This may change in the future at the discretion of the Residency Steering Committee.